ericmathison/articles/understaning-require-in-ruby.md

 Ruby's `require` method is a tool for referencing and executing code that is not actually contained in the current file.
-My initial attempts at using `require` in ruby left me a bit confused.
+My initial attempts at using `require` left me a bit confused.
 Not until later did I realize that Ruby's `require` method sits atop something more organized and elegant than I had realized.
 It turns out that `require`s main use case is generally not one off, relative references to other random Ruby files as I had expected.
-Instead, require is generally used to look in certain pre-determined directory locations for Ruby libraries.
-I had previously sort of assumed that a require in ruby would be something like the relative references to an image in CSS or a reference to a JavaScript file in HTML.
+Instead, `require` is generally used to look in certain pre-determined directory locations for Ruby libraries.
+I had previously sort of assumed that a require in Ruby would be something like the relative references to an image in CSS or a reference to a JavaScript file in HTML.
 Not so.
 In fact, Ruby's `require` seems to have drawn several concepts from the UNIX environment.